equalitie/deflect/doc/architecture.md

 An [origin server](https://tools.ietf.org/html/rfc7230#section-2.1) is a machine where the original content of a website is hosted.
 The edges fetch the content from the origin server, cache it and serve it to the public.
-Visitors to a Deflect-protected website will typically never connect to the origin directly, but to the edges.
+Visitors to a Deflect-protected website will ideally never be able to know the IP address of the origin server, and will only ever see Deflect edges IP addresses in the DNS records.

+Owners of Deflect-protected website must be particularly careful not to reveal the IP address of the origin server in the other DNS records they can set manually.

 The origin server is outside of Deflect infrastructure and is therefore considered not under control of the Deflect system administrators.